Great North Run | 13 reasons to enter the world's biggest half marathon

 For many people, though, entering this race will involve travelling to the far north of England, which is a perfect opportunity to explore everything that this vibrant region has to offer.
 Discover surfing on the North Sea, trail running in Kielder Forest and incredible cafes, bars and restaurants in the city itself.

 For many runners, entering a half marathon is a stepping stone on their journey to the ultimate goal of completing a full marathon.
-This is even more prevalent in 2023, when many marathons are happening in the autumn very quickly after the Great North Run!
+Many marathons happen in the autumn very quickly after the Great North Run, making it ideally placed in the running calendar.

 Whether you are competing this year or are looking ahead to a future edition of the race, running this half marathon will give you invaluable experience of pacing yourself in a competitive environment and what it feels like to run in the festival atmosphere of a major running event.
 You can then choose whether to bask in that feeling or look ahead to another event!